qriousone/code-references/Git/README.md

 git checkout <branch-name>
 git branch <new-branch>
 ```
-- **git checkout** Switch to the branch with name entered following this command
+- **git checkout** Switch to the branch with the branch name entered following this command
 - **git branch** Create branch from current branch

 Alternative to the commands above, git checkout provides a convient method (-b) to create a new branch then switching to that newly created branch.